 An inventory of sidewalk and pathway segments along major roads that need to be constructed were identified and placed into the "Pathway and Sidewalk Prioritization Worksheet."
 All segments were reviewed against the criteria assigned to each Tier 1 category.
 Tier 1 criterion attempt to measure the potential benefits to the citizens of Novi of each segment.
-Data collected is current through June 30, 2020.
+Data collected is current through August 1, 2020.
 The 20 segments receiving the most Tier 1 points were next reviewed against the Tier 2 criteria.
 Tier 2 criterion evaluates financial and feasibility considerations of completing each segment.
 The combination of Tier 1 and 2 points determines the final ranking of the Top 20 Segments.

-Since pathway, sidewalk, destination, accident and traffic volume data continues to change, the process includes the update of the segment data annually to ensure that the pathway and sidewalk segment ranking continues to highlight those that will provide a high level of serviceability and cost effectiveness to the residents of Novi.
+Since pathway, sidewalk, destination, accident and traffic volume data continues to change, the process includes regular updates of the segment data to ensure that the pathway and sidewalk segment ranking continues to highlight those that will provide a high level of serviceability and cost effectiveness to the residents of Novi.
 In addition to ranking missing pathway and sidewalk segments along major roads, the process also includes updates on the installation of regional/recreational trails, proposed street crossings, and neighborhood connector routes.

-The Annual Non-Motorized Prioritization is typically updated each fall.
+The Non-Motorized Prioritization is typically updated each fall.
 However, this year the Walkable Novi Committee recommended this process become a bi-annual update.
 In making this decision, the committee considered that the prioritization rankings do not change much from one year to the next and significant staff resources are spent preparing the report each year.
-Shifting to an every-other-year schedule would free up those staff resources to work on other initiatives without the risk that the segment priorities would become outdated.
+Shifting to an every-otheryear schedule would free up those staff resources to work on other initiatives without the risk that the segment priorities would become outdated.
 Therefore, moving forward, the City's Planning and Engineering Staff will update the prioritization analysis and process worksheets and maps for review and approval by the Walkable Novi Committee on a biannual basis.

-On October 15, 2020, the Walkable Novi Committee members approved the draft Annual Non-Motorized Prioritization: 2020-22 Update and recommended forwarding it to the City's Capital Improvement Committee.
-This document should be used to help identify future segments and nonmotorized improvements to be constructed as additional funding becomes available.
+On November 5, 2020, the Walkable Novi Committee members approved the draft Non-Motorized Prioritization: 2020-22 Update and recommended forwarding it to the City's Capital Improvement Committee.
+This document should be used to help identify future segments and non-motorized improvements to be constructed as additional funding becomes available.

 All potential sidewalk and pathway segments that need to be constructed are placed into the "Pathway and Sidewalk Prioritization Worksheet."
-Each year, all segments that are either complete as of July 1, 2020 or under construction for year 2020-21 are identified and removed from the spreadsheet prior to ranking.
-Segments that have been assigned budget for design and construction are also identified with this year's update.
-Those are removed from the Prioritization spreadsheet to allow opportunity for other segments to move up.
+For each update, all segments that are either complete as of July 1, 2020 or scheduled for construction for the fiscal year are identified and removed from the spreadsheet prior to ranking.
+Segments that have been assigned budget for design and construction are also identified with this update.
+Those are removed from the Prioritization spreadsheet to focus on segments that are not funded.
 During the 2022 update, if the funding source is no longer valid, these segments will be added back to the spreadsheet.